alekshura/Ankara/README.md

 # Ankara
 This is Web API of example Ankara application.
 The overall idea is to show how we have used MS SQL Server Docker Image in development process.
-It is also more convenient to use contenirised database, create databases, users, schemas, load data using one command.
+It is also more convenient to use contenerised database, create databases, users, schemas, load data using one command.
 This job can be done using one Docker container `db-init`.

 ## Start